 A powerflush is a cleansing procedure carried out on a heating system, using a special pump.
 The goal is to remove dirt, sludge, debris, and rust that might build up over time in your boiler, pipes and radiators.

 With time, the build-up can block the water circulation, making the heating system inefficient.
 More importantly, every now and then, the dirty water may cause damages to your radiators and pipework.
-This can eventually cause a breakdown of the entire system, or lead to a replacement of your boiler.
+This can eventually cause your boiler to leak water underneath or oven worse, a total system breakdown which would require the replacement of your boiler.

 It depends on whether your system is dirty or not.
 Usually, newly installed heating systems don’t require powerflushing unless there is a problem causing a higher-than-normal volume of sludge build-up.

 If your heating system is relatively old, and you have never had a powerflush carried out before, then it is advisable to perform one.
 However, only a professional engineer can diagnose the problem.

 As an example, if you’ve had a boiler fault and British Gas has told you that you have to get a powerflush carried out before they replace any parts (usually a heat exchanger), then you’ll need to get it done.

 In case you have experienced the following issues: